one-media-asia/django-chatgpt/README.md

 2. Activate the virtual environment
 From the root directory, run:

-On macOS:
+With the cloned directory -- venv -- use:

 source venv/bin/activate

-On Windows:

-venv\scripts\activate

 3. Install required dependencies
 From the root directory, run:

-pip3 install django-crispy-forms
+pip3 install --

+django-crispy-forms
+crispy_bootstrap4
+fontawesomefree

 4. Run migrations
 From the root directory, run: